Kentico/kc-zapierapp/README.md

 #### Step 2

 Next we can use a __Code by Zapier__ step to set some variables to use in later steps.
+If you're not familiar with the basics of code steps, please read [Zapier's documentation](https://zapier.com/apps/code/help).
 In the __Input data__ field we can load some values from the trigger to use in javascript:

 - __json__: The raw JSON of the item, used to load the modular content (attendees).
 - __attendees__: The value of the `attendee_list` element, which contains the codenames of the linked items.